Responding to Misconduct Charges

 If you agree with the charges and feel the sanction is appropriate, do not file an appeal.
-The Office of Student Ethics will notify you after the 14-day appeal period has lapsed.
-This second notification will likely ask that you attend a conference with a representative of the Office of Student Ethics to discuss the possible need for additional university wide sanctions.
+The Office of Student Conduct will notify you after the 14-day appeal period has lapsed.
+This second notification will likely ask that you attend a conference with a representative of the Office of Student Conduct to discuss the possible need for additional university wide sanctions.
 This additional sanction will often include attendance at an Academic Integrity Seminar.

 What if I feel the additional university sanction is inappropriate?